top of page

 4. Do nothing and pass on the value of your home, less inheritance tax (40% on anything over £325,000)

-‘have you gathered sufficient information to enable you to make a
+Having considered the alternatives, the next question is ‘have you gathered sufficient information to enable you to make a decision that you and your family, are happy with?’

-If you’ve got this far you may well ask yourself –’why
+If you’ve got this far you may well, ask yourself –’why didn’t I do this sooner?’

-retirement, it is not suitable for everyone.
-Is some cases there can be
+Whilst equity release can provide priceless benefits for many in retirement, it is not suitable for everyone.
+In some cases, there can be drawbacks which outweigh the benefits.

-crucial if you are to make a decision on the right scheme and avoid
+Obtaining impartial advice from a specialist equity release adviser is crucial if you are to make a decision on the right scheme and avoid making a mistake that you may regret for life.

 This is a Lifetime Mortgage.
 These are only applicable to those 55 and over, and it could affect eligibility to state means-tested benefits and the inheritance you may leave.
 To understand the features and risks, ask for a personalised illustration.